 Museum Name

-Alternate Name (if any)
+Alternate Name (if an y)

-Previous Name (if any)
+Previous Name (if any v)

-Name of parent organization or friends group applying for this organization, if applicable
+Name of parent organ nization or friends group applying for this organization, if applicable

-Mailing Address /
+Mailing Address

 Street Address

 Street Address Line 2

-City

-State / Province
+City State / Province

 Postal / Zip Code

-Physical Address (if different)
+Physical Address (if d lifferent)

 Street Address

 Street Address Line 2

 City State / Province

 Postal / Zip Code

 Phone Number

 Web Address

 Email

-example@example.com
+Re-enter your email here to verify

 DUNS Number

-If you do not know what your DUNS number is, please refer to page 17 of this PDF sample application or visit the DUNS website here.
+If you do not know what your DUNS number is, please refer to page 19 of the PDF sample application or visithe DUNS website here.

 TIN (EIN) Number

 If you do not know your TIN (EIN) Number, please refer to page 17 of the PDF sample application.

-If you do not know your TIN (EIN) Number, please refer to page 17 of this PDF sample application.
+If you do not know your TIN (EIN) Number, please refer to page 19 of the PDF sample application.
 Information on how to apply for a TIN (EIN) Number can be found here.

-DO NOT SUBMIT THIS FORM Expiration date 3/31/2022

 Congressional district

+Note: must be entered as a number

 If you do not know your museum's Congressional district, go to www.house.gov and enter your zip code in the Find Your Representative look-up field.

+MAP Assessment Type

-Check only one
+Check o nly one k --------- ---------------------- ---